dmpe/SemesterProject/README.md

-Statistical 'Data Analysis' Project during the Spring Semester '15
+'Data Analysis' Project during the Spring Semester '15
 ===============

 ### Content:

 - Exercises with R
 - Code scripts & Data for our project
-- Final `R Markdown` ioslide presentation (in German, though)
+- Final `RMarkdown` ioslide presentation (in German, though)

 ### Authors: